 December also sees an average of 5.6 inches (142 mm) of precipitation on average.
 After a summer of nothing but dry it’s delightful to finally see moisture in the forecasts again.
 The sky celebrates with clouds that light up in purple and peach colors for sunrise and sunset.
 Just as it’s likely to get colder as you go up in elevation, the higher you get the more likely that precipitation will fall as snow.

 When snow accumulates on the road, particularly during snow storms, rangers could ask for vehicles to put on tire chains for extra traction.
-Because there are different levels of chain controls, the best way to avoid needing to install tire chains on your vehicle is to drive (or rent) a 4WD or AWD vehicle, though you will be required to carry chains in your vehicle even if you don’t have to put them on.
+Because there are different levels of chain controls, the best way to avoid needing to install tire chains on your vehicle is to drive (or rent) a 4WD or AWD vehicle with good tires, though you will be required to carry chains in your vehicle even if you don’t have to put them on.
 Learn the essentials of chain controls in Yosemite.

 The best way to find out about current Yosemite road conditions is to call the hotline at 209-372-0200 (press 1 and 1 again) to listen to the recording.